 The most frequent infraction was mishandling clients' funds.
-The dollar amount of mishandled funds ranged from around $1,000. to well over $100,000.
+The dollar amount of mishandled funds ranged from a few thousand dollars to millions.
 That these infractions represent financial harm is clear.
-Laymen, business people, legal document preparers, and anyone else would be in jail.

 According to the Florida Bar, laws prohibiting UPL exist to protect legal consumers from the harm of accepting legal advice from someone who is not a lawyer.
 More specifically, in Florida, the harm of accepting legal advice from anyone who is not a member of the Florida Bar.
 The Florida Bar is vigilant in pursuing investigations of nonlawyers who may be guilty of committing UPL, no evidence of harm required.
 In fact, there doesn't even need to be a consumer complaint for the Florida Bar to initiate a UPL investigation of a nonlawyer.